hadjShell/ReactLearningJourney/note.md

 ## Intro

-* This document is based on [Learn React by react.dev](https://react.dev/learn)
 * React is a JavaScript library for rendering UI
-* React application begins at a "root" component `App.js`

 ***